Tenants’ Rights: The Place I’m Living in Has Been Condemned

 Find out your options if your landlord has been notified that your rental home will be condemned or will be unlawful to occupy. #6384EN

 - It sounds like the landlord will get the notice from the government agency.
 How will I find out my place has been condemned?

 - I got a 30-Day Notice to Vacate because my rental was condemned.
 Can I get financial help to move?

 - How much help can I get?

-- When and how does the landlord pay me?
+- When will the landlord pay me?

 - What if the landlord is harassing me?

 - What if I think the landlord has violated my rights?